 Xi Yan Sweets - modern Chinese-ish desserts

-Coffee - a slightly more updated and expanded version here.
+Coffee - an expanded version here.

 Barista Jam - Sheung Wan

 18 Grams - Mong Kok and Tsim Sha Tsui (little concession counter in CitySuper).
 The folks must have been trained in Oz, cause they serve flat whites!
 Sadly the super cute Causeway Bay location will have to shut very soon due to rent.

 Coffee Assembly - Elgin St. One of HK's first boutique roasters, though I think their roasts (in general) lack a bit of depth.